Post by Graveyardbride on Jul 15, 2014 23:16:55 GMT -5

 The Vampires of Dillsboro

-All went well at first, but then two men who had been treated by Dr. Alfort for gout suddenly passed away from unknown causes.
+All went well at first, but then two men who had been treated by Dr. Alfort for gout suddenly died from unknown causes.
 Both were well-liked, productive members of the town and many considered their deaths suspicious.
 However, the local minister managed to calm the hotheads who were accusing Dr. Alfort of wrongdoing, explaining that tomorrow is promised to no man and anyone can die at any time in accordance with the will of God.

-Normalcy returned to Dillsboro and there were no further incidents until that fall when the minister’s wife entered their children’s room and saw what she described as a dark figure hovering above their young daughter, who had been in perfect health when she went to bed.
-The woman screamed and other members of the household came running, but the girl was dead.
+Normalcy returned to the community and there were no further incidents until that fall when the minister’s wife entered their children’s room and saw what she described as a dark figure hovering above their young daughter, who had been in perfect health when she went to bed.
+The woman screamed and other members of the household came running, but the toddler was dead.
 There were no obvious signs of illness or injury, other than a small amount of blood on the pillow from two puncture wounds on the child’s throat.

 By February 1789, residents were beginning to relax somewhat, but continued to keep their children close and avoided going out alone after dark.
 Finally though, they were able to convince themselves that whoever, or whatever, had killed the family on the hill had moved on.